-Each data indicator may be analyzed by a number of population characteristics, risk factors, or health outcomes associated with oral health such as: age, sex, race and ethnicity, education, household income, health care coverage, disability status, mental illness status, smoking status, diabetes and heart disease.
+Each data indicator may be analyzed by a number of population characteristics, risk factors, or health outcomes associated with oral health such as: age, sex, sexual orientation and gender identity, race and ethnicity, education, health literacy, household income, health care coverage, disability status, mental illness status, smoking status, diabetes, heart disease and chronic kidney disease.

 - Sex: Female or male.